 As we move through continued phases of changing restrictions, these uncertainties around work will continue.

 At times like this being able to talk about our mental health, without having to worry about how others will react is more important that ever.
 We aim to achieve that with our workplace programme, and we want to continue to do that through these uncertain times.

-If you’re engaged in the See Me in Work process, are planning on getting involved or just want more information as to how we will be running the programme over the next few months, we have a Q&A with our Health, Social Care and Workplace manager Patty Lozano-Casal to keep you informed.
+If you’re engaged in the See Me in Work process, are planning on getting involved or just want more information as to how we will be running the programme over the next few months, we have a Q&A with our Settings programme manager Patty Lozano-Casal to keep you informed.